bryanedds/Nu/ReadMe.md

 *"The Nu Game Engine is the world's first practical functional game engine (functional in the functional programming sense).
 It offers a declarative Elm-style reactive programming API, as well as an imperative and ECS programming APIs for scalability.
 After finally reaching v1.3.0.4, the implementation has matured enough to prove both the efficacy and viability of functional programming in games in terms of performance, programmability, and reliability."*

-This repository hosts several projects, including -
+This repository hosts several projects, including:

-- the **Nu Game Engine**, a cross-platform F# 2D game engine built in the functional style.
+- under the `Nu` folder, the **Nu Game Engine**, a cross-platform F# 2D game engine built in the functional style.
 Uses SDL2 and Farseer Physics.
+- under the `Projects` folder,
-- the sample game **BlazeVector**.
+  - the sample games Nelmish, Elmario, and **BlazeVector**.
-- the Chrono Trigger-like game, **OmniBlade** that is now in production.
+  - the Chrono Trigger-like game, **OmniBlade** that is now in production and currently being actively developed.
+  - a template for new Nu games, UserProject.
+  - performance-related testing, Metrics.

 Here is some media on the Nu Game Engine -